 Because this manual focuses on human (and K9) exposures to toxic materials we would be remised to not talk about scene safety and personal protective equipment (PPE).
-Although this document reviews in depth assessment and treatment, it will not get into definitive scene safety, selection of PPE, and Decon unless it is related to treatment.
+Although this document reviews in depth assessment and treatment, it will not get into definitive scene safety and selection of PPE.
 It is expected that the scene is made safe and appropriate steps have been taken to keep the responders safe from initial and secondary exposure.
 Following the Gateway Protocol for Patient Approach/Evaluation on every patient involved in an exposure to a hazardous material will help to keep the responder safe during a response.